-proferably which and should be annotated with the feature key REGION, feature location ">5" (corresponds to >5), with a note NOTE qualifier with the value "The entire sequence of amino acids 1-5 can be repeated one or more times."
+preferably annotated with the feature key REGION, feature location ">5" (corresponds to >5), with a NOTE qualifier with the value "The entire sequence of amino acids 1-5 can be repeated one or more times."

-According to paragraph 27, "X" will be construed as any one of "A", "R", "N", "D", "C", "Q", "E", "G", "H", "I", "L", "K", "M", "F", "P", "O", "S", "U", "T", "W", "Y", or "V", except where it is used with a further description in the feature table.
-Since in this example "X" represents "any amino acid", it must be annotated with the feature key VARIANT and a note qualifier with the value, "X can be any amino acid", Therefore, if "X" is intended to represent "any amino acid", then it should must be annotated with the feature key VARIANT and a NOTE qualifier with the value, "X can be any amino acid".
+According to paragraph 27.
+"X" will be construed as any one of "A", "R", "N", "D", "C", "Q", "E", "G", "H", "I", "L", "K", "M", "F", "P", "O", "S", "U", "T", "W", "Y", or "V", except where it is used with a further description in the feature table.
+Therefore, if "X" is intended to represent "any amino acid", then it should be annotated with the feature key VARIANT and a NOTE qualifier with the value, "X can be any amino acid".

 Where practicable, each "X" should be annotated individually.
-How ever, a region of contiguous "X" residues, or a multitude of "X" residues dispersed throughout the sequence, may be jointly described with the feature key VARIANT using the syntax "x..y" as the location descriptor, where x and y are the positions of the first and last "X" residues, and a note NOTE gualifier with the value, "X can be any amino acid".
+However, a region of contiguous "X" residues, or a multitude of "X" residues dispersed throughout the sequence, may be jointly described with the feature key VARIANT using the syntax "x..y" as the location descriptor, where x and y are the positions of the first and last "X" residues, and a NOTE qualifier with the value, "X can be any amino acid".

 CAUTION: The preferred representation of the sequence indicated above is directed to the provision of a sequence listing on the filing date of a patent application.
-The same representation may not be applicable to a sequence listing provided subsequent to the filing date of a patent application, since consideration must be given to w hether the information provided could be considered by an IPO to add subject matter to the original disclosure.
+The same representation may not be applicable to a sequence listing provided subsequent to the filing date of a patent application, since consideration must be given to whether the information provided could be considered by an IPO to add subject matter to the original disclosure.